mjschock/mjschock/data/RESUME.md

   </tr>
 </table>

-- Specialization in Machine Learning
+- Specialization in Computational Perception and Robotics

 <table>
   <tr>